3. Base Instructions#

 ret

 Listing 3.1.6 shows an example implementation of the function.
 According to the PCS, the two 64-bit parameters are passed through the general-purpose registers X0 and X1.
-The first instruction ldr x0, [x0] loads 64 bits of data from the address hold in register X0 and overwrites the register with the loaded data.
-The second instruction str x0, [x1] stores the data in X0 into memory at the address hold in register X1.
+The first instruction ldr x0, [x0] loads 64 bits of data from the address held in register X0 and overwrites the register with the loaded data.
+The second instruction str x0, [x1] stores the data in X0 into memory at the address held in register X1.
 Both instructions together copy 64 bits of data from one memory location to another.
-The last instruction ret jumps back to the address hold in the link register (X30).
+The last instruction ret jumps back to the address held in the link register (X30).

 3.1.3.
 Load/Store Pair#

 There are also some instructions that can load data from memory to multiple registers at once, or store data from multiple registers into memory.
 LDP and STP are such instructions that use two general-purpose registers.
-The 64-bit variant of LDP in signed offset addressing mode has the encoding LDP <Xt1>, <Xt2>, [<Xn|SP>{, #<imm>}], while the 64-bit variant of STP in signed offset addressing mode has the encoding STP <Xt1>, <Xt2>, [<Xn|SP>{, #<imm>}].
+The 64-bit LDP variant in signed offset addressing mode has the encoding LDP <Xt1>, <Xt2>, [<Xn|SP>{, #<imm>}], while the 64-bit variant of STP in signed offset addressing mode has the encoding STP <Xt1>, <Xt2>, [<Xn|SP>{, #<imm>}].
 Both instructions load/store a total of 128 bits of data.

 As before, we formulate high-level descriptions of some examples and then show an example application: